mattrobbt/HealthWebsite/Sprint 2/README.md

 ### Apologies:

 ### Summary of Conversation:
-Charlie:On Friday worked on the prepartion on client meeting and today he will be on planing on how we will be using github from now on and group meeting to plan this sprint
+Charlie: On Friday worked on the preparation on a client meeting and today he will be on planing on how we will be using GitHub from now on and group meeting to plan this sprint

-Rauf: On Friday worked on the prepartion on client meeting and sprint retrospective after the client metting.
-Today will be working on all the documentation to make it upto.(Product backlog, sprint back log).
+Rauf: On Friday worked on the preparation of client meetings and sprint retrospective after the client meeting.
+Today will be working on all the documentation to make it up to.
+(Product backlog, sprint backlog).

-Daniel:On Friday worked on the prepartion on client meeting and print retrospective.
+Daniel: On Friday worked on the preparation on a client meeting and print retrospective.
 Today he will be working on things mentioned on the feedback from Mike on sprint 1.

-Mengqi: On Friday she worked on the prepartion on client meeting and today will be working on SQL queries.
+Mengqi: On Friday she worked on the preparation on a client meeting and today will be working on SQL queries.

 Matt: On Friday he worked on some UI design changes and he will be updating the UI design as clients asked.